yashk1998/AlgoSensei/README.md

-# **DSAGPT Tutor**
+# **AlgoSensei**

-DSAGPT Tutor is your personal tutor for mastering Data Structures and Algorithms.
+AlogSensei is your personal tutor for mastering Data Structures and Algorithms.
 It provides step-by-step guidance, similar to learning from a human instructor.
-With features like AI chat and interactive problem-solving, DSAGPT Tutor helps you excel in your coding interviews.
+With features like AI chat and interactive problem-solving, AlgoSensei helps you excel in your coding interviews.

 Built with Next.js and AI technology, this open-source template helps developers create their own programming education tools.
 As more developers prepare for technical interviews, this template lets you build your own DSA learning platform quickly and easily.